0xabe-io/0xabe-io.github.io/_posts/2015-10-30-TUM-CTF-Teaser-2015-pwn-counter.md

 {% endhighlight %}

 You can see that the bytes between addresses `0x7fffffffdc41` and `0x7fffffffdc44` have been incremented by 4.
-These addresses match to the address of `rsp`, `0x7fffffffdc00`, plus the value in bytes of `A`, `B`, `C` and `D`: `0x41`, `0x42`, `0x43` and `0x44` respectively.
+These addresses correspond to the address of `rsp`, `0x7fffffffdc00`, plus the value in bytes of `A`, `B`, `C` and `D`: `0x41`, `0x42`, `0x43` and `0x44` respectively.
 You may find more information about ASCII characters value in hexadecimal [here][ascii].